 If you're under 18 years of age, you'll need to have appropriate accommodation, support and general welfare arrangements in place before you can accept your offer.

 As an international student, you'll enrol at the University as a full-fee paying student.

-Undergraduate tuition fees are based on the subjects you’re enrolled in, not the course you've chosen.
+University fees are not based on your chosen degree.
+Undergraduate tuition fees differ based on your enrolled subjects each academic semester.
 The cost of individual subjects within a course may vary.
 You can find fee estimates on every course page.

-You'll also need to factor in other costs while at university, such as for course materials, excursions, social events, travel and accommodation.
+You'll also need to factor in other expenses while at university including course materials, excursions, social events, travel and accommodation.

 Don't have your results yet?

 - You can still apply to the University if you haven't received your final secondary school results.
 If you are in your final year of study, you can apply by providing your most recent results and your expected final outcome date.
 You may then be made a conditional offer by the University.

 - If you are currently studying at another university, you can apply by providing your most recent transcripts from your previous years of tertiary/higher education study.
 You may then be made a conditional offer by the University.